 While most of our devices will automatically compensate for higher altitude changes, some lightweight devices may require manual adjustment.
 If no adjustment is made, it may deliver less effective therapy.
 Please consult your doctor for more information.

 Will the x-ray scanners at airport security affect my therapy device?

 No, the x-ray scanners will not harm your device.
 However, security may need to see the medical statement from your physician verifying that you are carrying medical equipment.
 So keep it handy.

 Do I need to take my device with me if I need hospitalisation?

-Yes.
-If you're having surgery, it's very important that you tell both the surgeon and the anaesthesiologist that you have been diagnosed with obstructive sleep apnoea (OSA) and are being treated with positive airway pressure therapy.
+No. However if you're having surgery, it's very important that you tell both the surgeon and the anaesthetist that you have been diagnosed with obstructive sleep apnea (OSA) and are being treated with positive airway pressure therapy.